sidshank/sidshank.github.io/values.md

 1. Trying new things
 2. Becoming better than I was yesterday
-3. Intellectual Stimulation
+3. Intellectual stimulation
 4. Security that I am better prepared for the future
 5. Deriving wisdom and experiences from others - continuously expanding my worldview and the mental toolkit that I can draw from.

-I am the most energenized when my actions and behaviours are aligned with my values, or the values of the environment I am in (the people, the organization) are either compatible with my values or support my expression of my vales.
+I am the most energized when my actions and behaviours are aligned with my values, or the values of the environment I am in (the people, the organization) are either compatible with my values or support my expression of these values.

-I am the least energenized when my actions and behaviours are in conflict with my values, either because I am operating from a place of fear, or because the environment I am in is not compatible with my values.
+I am the least energized when my actions and behaviours are in conflict with my values, either because I am operating from a place of fear, or because the environment I am in is not compatible with my values.